Bible Trivia Question

 He is not fit for the Kingdom of God

-He will burn in fire instead of entering the Kingdom of God
+He will be first in the Kingdom of God